thirdweb-example/burn1155-mint721/blog.md

         require(serum.balanceOf(_claimer, 0) >= _quantity, "You don't own enough Serum NFTs");
     }

-    // 2.
-Within the claim, we need to burn 1 quantity of the serum function claim(address _receiver, uint256 _quantity) public payable virtual override {
+    function transferTokensOnClaim(address _receiver, uint256 _quantity) internal override returns(uint256) {
-        // Use the rest of the inherited claim function logic super.claim(_receiver, _quantity);

-        // Add our custom logic to burn the serum NFTs from the caller serum.burn(
+        serum.burn(
             _receiver,
             0,
             _quantity
         );

+        // Use the rest of the inherited claim function logic return super.transferTokensOnClaim(_receiver, _quantity);
     }
 ```

 The verifyClaim function checks if the user owns enough BAYC and Serum NFTs.
-The claim function burns the Serum NFTs from the user and then calls the inherited claim function.
+The transferTokensOnClaim function burns the Serum NFTs from the user and then calls the inherited transferTokensOnClaim function.

 Now that we have written our smart contracts, we will go ahead and deploy our contract using [deploy](https://portal.thirdweb.com/deploy).